 - Medical review at least every 2 hours is mandatory during rehydration.

-When the child is rehydrated, remove the NG tube.
-If there is doubt about the child's ability to drink to keep up with ongoing losses, then it can be left in until this is clarified.
+When the child is rehydrated, reduce the rate to a maintenance rate.
+If there is doubt about the child's ability to drink to keep up with ongoing losses, then the NG tube can be left in until this is clarified.

 Intravenous Rehydration in Osmolar or Hypo-Osmolar Dehydration